ajeshht/AI_CV_Management/README.md

-# WhatsApp Resume Parser 🤖
+# AI Based WhatsApp CV Parser 🤖

 A smart WhatsApp bot that automatically extracts information from resumes and saves it to Google Sheets using AI.